johnbalvin/pybnb/README.md

 - Easy to integrate with existing Python projects
 - The code is optimize to work on this format: ```https://www.airbnb.com/rooms/[roomID]```

+## Important
+- With the new airbnb changes, if you want to get the price from a room url you need to specify the date range the date range is should be on the format year-month-day, if you leave the date range empty, you will get the details but not the price

 ### Install

 ```bash